How we can use our microenvironment as a stage to tell the story of our lives.

 Think of accent colours as the finishing touch to a newly decorated room.
 Without them a room would be bland and uninspiring.
-The art of using accent colours in a room is to be inspired by your surroundings, or elements already within a room.
-Use accent colours for bold emphasis or to create an interesting contrast.

 One of the hottest design trends to appear this year, is the use of upholstery pins on upholstered furniture.
 By using nailheads - or upholstery pins - you can create a new dimension to your upholstered pieces.